waldronmatt/bowman/docs/essential-files.markdown

         </html>

 <br>
 default.ejs is the fallback page template option for Bowman's HTML markup generator.
-You can change the default behavior by editing scripts/buildMarkup.js:
+You can change the default behavior by editing scripts/build-markup.js:

     // render template
     const template = pageContent.attributes.template || 'default';

+## ignore.js

+Bowman uses a webpack prebuild script to generate a manifest file containing site assets before static assets are compiled in the main webpack configuration.
+This is useful for situation where you want to reference the manifest file in your js scripts.

+Because webpack mandates an entrypoint, a placeholder file (ignore.js) is used in the webpack prebuild script.
+More information can be found in ignore.js.

 ## app.js, app.scss